 Diners are presented with bread baked fresh before service and there is a wide range of cocktails, spirits and wines.
 Top shelf single malts such as Laphroig and boutique beers such as Cooper’s are available.
 The restaurant also has a happy hour that runs between 12pm and 10pm so it’s an ideal place to stop off for a livener after an afternoon spent shopping!

 Prices are of course towards the higher end for the region, but depending on drinks, a good fill for two will fall around 500,000 VND (22 USD).

-Green Mango’s cooking classes ($30pp) are more original, more creative.
-Choose your menu depending on your goals – whether you want to learn Vietnamese ‘essentials’, the best street eats or to wow your friends at a dinner party.
+Green Mango’s cooking classes 695,000 VND (30 USD pp) are more original and creative than many others around.
+Choose your menu depending on your goals – whether you want to learn Vietnamese essentials, the best street eats or to wow your friends at a dinner party.
 Dishes include blue sticky rice with mango and Midori coconut sauce.
-Yes, please.

-The main courses continued to deliver in terms of presentation and flavour.
-The juicy chicken served with rice and a Malay-style curry sauce was surpassed only by the overall awesomeness (!!) of the bun bo nam (beef noodles from southern Vietnam).
+Presentation matches flavor at Green Mango.
+The juicy chicken served with rice and a Malay-style curry sauce was surpassed only by the overall awesomeness of the bun bo nam (beef noodles from southern Vietnam).
 Fresh, light and totally addictive, it was a huge portion that still didn’t make us feel overstuffed afterwards.
 Which is often the joy of Vietnamese food.

 We finished our hugely enjoyable meal with steaming Lavazza coffee and a portion of sweet mango sticky rice.
-It wasn’t the blue version but nonetheless, it was a lovely end to a fantastic lunch.
+A great eating experience for anyone visiting Hoi An.